dromotherm/documentation/pages/themis/advanced/ihm.md

 - mod stands for modbus/TS485 protocol
 - gpio stands for direct gpio connexion using wiringpi or gpiozero libraries

-## how to connect a 3 way valve
+## how to connect a 3-way valve

-It is quite easy to manage a ON/OFF actuator such as a pump with a relay but the case of 3 way valves is more delicate.
+It is quite easy to command a ON/OFF actuator such as a pump with a relay but the case of 3 way valves is a little more delicate.

+3 use cases are covered in the following schematics :

-### with BIOS gpio integrated relay module
+- via BIOS gpio integrated relay module
+- via a promux PM4RO external module
+- via a digital output external module (promux PM16DO or PM8DIO)

 ![](bios_relay.svg)

-### on a promux PM4RO external module

 ![](promux_finder.svg)

-### on a digital output external module (PM16DO or PM8DIO)

 ![](promuxDO2finder.svg)